hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ## Purpose and Context
-The goal of a threshold signature scheme is to enable a group of participants (shareholders) to securely and efficiently perform signature generation while preserving security when assuring the presence of up to a threshold number of honest parties.
+The goal of a threshold signature scheme (TSS) is to enable a group of participants (shareholders) to securely and efficiently perform signature generation while preserving security when assuring the presence of up to a threshold number of honest parties.
+When using TSS, a static public key is produced, that doesn't change even when the amount of participant of the scheme varies, and can be used to verify any message signed by a threshold of private aggregated signatures.

+This is important for producing proofs that are easily consumable and verifiable by external entities.

-This proposal covers the implementation of all necessary pieces to provide the consensus-node and block-node, the functionality to sign and verify blocks using a Threshold Signature Scheme (TSS), and EC Cryptography.
+This proposal covers the implementation of all necessary pieces to provide the consensus node and block node, the functionality to sign and verify blocks using a Threshold Signature Scheme (TSS), and EC Cryptography.

 The overview of the process and background for TSS and how it impacts functionally of the platform can be found in the related proposal: [TODO Add Ed's Proposal].